BlackHolePerturbationToolkit/BHPTNRSurrogate/README.md

 from the dominant [(2,2)] mode of radiation.
 The m<0 modes are deduced from the m>0 modes.

+## Getting the package

+The latest development version will always be available from the project git
+repository:
 ```bash
 git clone https://github.com/BlackHolePerturbationToolkit/BHPTNRSurrogate.git
 ```